 Our projects include:

-ICT-INNOV: Design Thinking for Fostering Innovation in ICT Education is a Capacity Building in Higher Education Erasmus+ project that runs from 2020 to 2023.
-The project aims to deploy design thinking in order to facilitate innovation in computer science higher education.
+ICT-INOV aims to modernize ICT higher education for promoting the innovation skills of students in Europe and Asia.
+It is a Capacity Building in Higher Education Erasmus+ project that runs from 2020 to 2023.
+The project aims to deploy design thinking and gamification to develop soft skills that allow students to turn ideas into action.
 It is a collaboration between European and Asian universities and is implemented in Greece, Estonia, Portugal, Italy, Malaysia, Nepal, Pakistan, and Vietnam.

 The newly funded Erasmus+ project aims at building sustainability skills among secondary education students through design thinking principles.
 The project develops a digital collaboration platform that supports students in the introduction of innovative solutions that address pressing sustainability challenges of the 21st century by applying design thinking principles of empathy, ideation, prototyping, and evaluation.